We will remember them…

 Friends Churches marking Armistice 100

-At Mundon St Mary in Essex an exhibition has been organised by local volunteers and remembers in particular one local man who died and was buried in Belgium in the First World War.
+At Mundon St Mary in Essex an exhibition was organised by local volunteers and remembered in particular one local man who died and was buried in Belgium in the First World War.
 David Gentry was baptised at St Mary’s on September 17th 1893, lived in New Hall Lane and was educated at Mundon Board School.
 He fell in West Flanders on October 21st 1917 aged just 24.
 Local relatives still tend the grave and place a cross on the family plot – as Mundon has no war memorial – and the body of their great-great uncle, like hundreds and thousands of servicemen, never made it home.

-And finally at 13th century Woodwalton St Andrew in Cambridgeshire the Friends of Wood Walton will toll a single tenor bell for six minutes from 11am on 11th November 2018 to commemorate the six men in the village who died, joining thousands of churches across Britain in ringing out their bells to mark the centenary of Armistice Day.
+And at 13th century Woodwalton St Andrew in Cambridgeshire the Friends of Wood Walton tolled a single tenor bell for six minutes from 11am on 11th November 2018 to commemorate the six men in the village who died, joining thousands of churches across Britain in ringing out their bells to mark the centenary of Armistice Day.
 This very moving event is perhaps one of the most poignant of reminders for us today.
 The church at Woodwalton has clung on through thick and thin, it is chronically unstable but the community there has remained strong; immoveable – the church today is a beacon of hope, a hive of community activity, it lives again.